nss-cohort-2014-06-07/prompt/README.md

 prompt
 ======

-A awesome node app that does the following:
+An awesome node app that does the following:

 - Name
 - Dog age conversion